anyc/libcortex/README.md

 in the `local` subdirectory that can be executed from the local directory without installing them in the system.

+The makefiles follow common build guidelines and use variables like CFLAGS and LDFLAGS so even cross-compilation should just work, e.g., with a Yocto SDK.

 Documentation
 -------------